Kupiškis: Jews in Kupiškis

 Kupiškis, known in Yiddish as Kupishok or Kupishik, was home to 1,444 Jews before World War II.
-The Jewish population basically constituted about 42% of the town's population.
+The Jewish population basically constituted about 42% of the town's population as of 1939.
 In the summer of 1941, all of the Jewish men, women, and children in the town were herded into a makeshift ghetto and tormented for about two days, and starved of food and were denied even water, and were then marched in groups to a cemetery reserved for atheists, where they were shot and buried in unmarked pits.
 In the aftermath of the war, Christian midwives from the Jewish Hospital in Panevezys compiled a list of more than 800 names of the murdered Jews.
 However, historians estimate that 1,500 to 2,000 Jews were killed by the Nazi and their collaborators "Kupiškis self-defense unit".

 A German national named Werner Loew, who had been pretending to be a communist, while teaching the German language at the local gymnasium in Kupiskis, decided to seize control of the town in July 1941 and became the self appointed "commandant" of the town.
 He had then engaged the services of a small band of deserting soldiers who were part of the Soviet Red Army's 618th artillery unit, who had previously been deployed to Kupiskis in 1940.
 These Lithuanian former soldiers of the Red Army, were led by Lieutenant Antanas Gudelis, who later became the commander of a unit of executioners under Loew's personal direction.

 The Great Synagogue in Kupiškis was built of stone.
 The red brick portion was a Misnagdim Synagogue.
 The Great Synagogue was used as the "Culture House" during the Soviet period.
 The Misnagdim portion is now used as a boiler room for heating the main building which now contains the Public Library and Wall of Memory Holocaust Memorial erected on July 13, 2004.
 The Memorial dedication service was initiated and attended by Jewish descendants of the residents of Kupiskis.
 They held a worship service, the first since the destruction of the Jewish community in 1941, in the library which was once the synagogue.
-Rabbi Michael Mayersohn of Orange County, CA, whose paternal grandparents had lived in Kupiskis, led the historic worship service.
+Rabbi Michael Mayersohn of Orange County, California, whose paternal grandparents had lived in Kupiskis, led the historic worship service.

 Amongst the many Jewish families from Kupiskis who were murdered by the Nazis and their collaborators was the Kacevas family, of which six family members were wiped out in one particular action.
-A detailed list compiled by the Christian midwives of the known Jewish victims bares testimony to the heinous nature of these and many other murders of the members unfortunate Jewish community, amongst whom were many children.
-The date for this particular action was the 28th of June 1941.
+A detailed list compiled by the Christian midwives of the known Jewish victims bares testimony to the heinous nature of these and many other murders of the Jewish community, amongst whom were many children.
+The date for this particular action was 28 June 1941.

 The names of the Jewish victims who were murdered in this one particular action which lasted for two days, are contained on this list, and are reflected on the Wall of Memory Holocaust Memorial in the foyer of the former Misnagdim Synagogue, which is now the public library building.